CountsDiff: A Diffusion Model on the Natural Numbers for Generation and Imputation of Count-Based Data: Experimental settings

-For MAGIC, we ran a hyperparameter sweep on the validation set to pick the optimal knn parameter, optimizing over scFID values.
+MAGIC is a graph-based data-diffusion method for data denoising, but is commonly applied to scRNAseq imputation.
+It is highly hyperparameter dependent, so we ran a hyperparameter sweep on a validation set unseen by CountsDiff to pick the optimal K-nearest Neighbor (KNN) parameter, optimizing over scFID values.
 At evaluation time, we provide the MAGIC with the entire train and test set to construct the neighbor graph and run our evaluation on the imputed sites for the test set cells only.

-For scIDPMs, we consider both single imputation and multiple (5) imputation.
-While the original scIDPM implementation used multiple imputation, taking the median value item-wise over 100 imputations, we modify this behavior for a fair comparison between generative models in single imputation (CountsDiff, ForestDiffusion, and ReMDM).
-Due to GPU constraints, we train scIDPMs for 150 hours and use the final checkpoint at evaluation time.
+scIDPMs is a gaussian diffusion-based model designd for imputation with an imputation-specific training task: models are conditioned on the observed samples and trained to conditionally generate the missing values.
+We train scIDPMs for 150 hours, which reaches the 65 and 120th epoch for fetus and heart data accordingly out of the default 500 epochs due to time and GPU constraints; this is already an order of magnitude longer than any of the other baselines.
+Since scIDPMs is a generative model, we consider both single imputation and multiple (5) imputation.
+While the original scIDPM implementation used multiple imputation, taking the median value item-wise over 100 imputations, this is also prohibitively expensive.
+We modify this behavior for a fair comparison between generative models in single imputation (CountsDiff, ForestDiffusion, and ReMDM).

-For ForestDiff, we again change the default parameters to perform single imputation.
-Due to computational constraints, we are unable to report results for ForestDiffusion on the larger fetus cell atlas; ForestDiffusion results are reported for the smaller heart cell atlas in Table~\ref{ap: heart imputation}.
+Forest Diffusion is an adaptation of gaussian diffusion models for the generation of tabular data, trained using gradient-boosted trees, which is found to improve performance relative to comparable gradient-based approaches.
+However, lack of GPU acceleration means it takes several days to train and perform imputations, so we report only single imputation.

+Remasking Diffusion Models (ReMDM) is a state-of-the-art masked diffusion model, trained with cross-entropy loss with implementing remasking to avoid the failure-to-remask limitation of masked diffusion models.
+We train ReMDM for 100k steps, the same as CountsDiff, and just as with CountsDiff, we hyperparameter sweep on number of sampling steps, remasking rate, and guidance scale.